The Transit Benefit has decreased to $130!

 Act now to maintain the current pre-tax monthly level of the transit commuter benefit.

-The transit commuter benefit is an employer-provided federal tax benefit that allows working families to save money on their daily commute by paying for their transit expenses with pre-tax dollars.
+The transit commuter benefit is an employer-provided federal tax benefit that allows working families to save money on their daily commutes by paying for their transit expenses with pre-tax dollars.
 The benefit provides an incentive for commuters to use public transportation, which helps reduce traffic congestion, improve air quality, save energy and decrease our reliance on foreign fuel imports.
 It also saves businesses of all sizes critical dollars through a reduction in payroll taxes that are reinvested in our economy to create new jobs.

-Legislation pending in Congress will create permanent parity between the parking and transit/vanpool portions of the commuter benefit.
+Legislation is pending in Congress to create permanent parity between the parking and transit/vanpool portions of the commuter benefit.
 In the House, Congressman Michael Grimm (R-NY) was joined by Congressman Jim McGovern (D-MA), Congressman Peter King (R-NY) and Congressman Earl Blumenauer (D-OR) in introducing H.R.
 2288, the Commuter Parity Act.
 The Senate bill, S. 1116, the Commuter Benefits Equity Act, was introduced by Senator Charles Schumer (D-NY).